ohmybrew/ohmybrew.github.io/_posts/2019-07-19-a-small-vuex-tip.markdown

 But, what happens when you want to serialize that data to JSON?
 Store it somewhere else outside of Vuex?
 Such as using a library like `vuex-persist`?

-You'll immidately loose all those nice model functions you've built out and you can not easily restore the state because its more than just **data** at this point.
+You'll immediately loose all those nice model functions you've built out and you can not easily restore the state because its more than just **data** at this point.

 ## The Solution